 If you see contractors out and about on your estate, please respect social distancing and do not approach them.

-We are hoping to restart our planned improvements from 1 August.
-If your home is due for improvements, we will contact you.
+We are due to restart our planned improvements from 1 September 2020.
+If your home is due for improvements, we will contact you with plenty of notice.

 Income and Rent